 Students who have voluntarily withdrawn from the College and have taken two courses or less in any one term at another institution, and students who have been academically suspended from Rhodes and wish to return, must apply for readmission through the Faculty Standards and Standing Committee.

-Returning students, including students who have already graduated from Rhodes, must complete an Application for Readmission (obtained from the Registrar’s Office) which requests current information about the student, including an account of activities and educational experiences during the absence from Rhodes.
+Returning students, including those who have already graduated from Rhodes, must complete an Application for Readmission (obtained from the Registrar’s Office) which requests current information about the student, including an account of activities and educational experiences during the absence from Rhodes.
 In many cases interviews with the Dean of the Faculty and the Dean of Students will be necessary to complete the readmission process.
 Students seeking to be readmitted must initiate their requests at least two months prior to the beginning of a new semester.

 Students who have voluntarily withdrawn from Rhodes and have taken more than two courses in any one term or semester at another institution are considered transfer students.
 These students must apply for readmission to Rhodes through the Office of Admission submitting the required applications and supporting documents.